vilyapilya/AVLTreeVisualization/README.md

 2. The hole will be filled by the last entry in the tree
 3. Then that entry will bubble down until the heap-order property is satisfied
 ![alt text](https://github.com/vilyapilya/JavaScriptProjectProposal/blob/master/images/HeapRemoval.JPG)

+Implementaion Timeline:
+* Day 1: Setup all necessary Node modules, including getting webpack up and running and Easel.js installed.
+Create webpack.config.js as well as package.json.
+Write a basic entry file and the bare bones of all 3 scripts outlined above.
+Learn the basics of Easel.js.
+Goals for the day:

+Get a green bundle with webpack
+Learn enough Easel.js to render an object to the Canvas element

+* Day 2: Write AVL tree and Binary Heap logic Goals for the day:
+Get insertion and deletion work in console for both data structures.

+* Day 3: Integrade users' input with the written algorithm and write animation for the nodes.
+Goal for the day:
+Animate insertion and deletion process for both data structures.